 Become A Gamer

-Or don’t… When I say “become a gamer” I’m not implying that everyone should go out and by World of Warcraft or Call of Duty.
-What I’m actually saying is “take breaks”.
-They don’t have to be long… but they should be consistent.
+Or don’t.
+When I say “become a gamer” I’m not implying that everyone should go out and by World of Warcraft or Call of Duty.
+What I’m saying is “take breaks.”
+They don’t have to be long, but they should be consistent.
 If you like drawing, take some time out to work on a sketch.
-If you’re an author or poet, take time out to write something… just don’t work non-stop.
+If you’re an author or poet, take time out to write something; don’t work non-stop.

 Possibly the single most valuable lesson I’ve learned since I left the daily grind and started working for myself, this particular piece of knowledge was provided by my friend Pippin Williamson.
-He takes a mandatory break every few hours and does a half-hour of gaming… and it works!
-While my “break schedule” isn’t quite as consistent as it probably should be, since I started forcing myself to actually play a game every once in a while, my stress level has gone down!
+He takes a mandatory break every few hours and does a half-hour of gaming, and it works!
+While my “break schedule” isn’t entirely as consistent as it probably should be, since I started forcing myself actually to play a game every once in a while, my stress level has gone down!

-This is actually a remarkably simple obstacle to overcome.
-The answer is so simple, I actually overlooked it for quite a while before finally figuring it out.
+This problem is a remarkably simple obstacle to overcome.
+The answer is so simple that I overlooked it for quite a while before finally figuring it out.
 Just do it!
 For a long time, my office was actually in my bedroom.
 Bad idea.
-Frequently I’d find myself lying in bed thinking “just five minutes more and I can finish that project…” and the next thing I’d know it was morning.
+Frequently I’d find myself lying in bed thinking “just five minutes more, and I can finish that project…” and the next thing I’d know it was morning.
 Oops.
-Now, my office and bedroom are in opposite ends of the house.
-When there’s a level of physical separation it’s much easier to ignore the “need to work” urges.
+Now, my office and bedroom are at opposite ends of the house.
+When there’s a level of physical separation, it’s much easier to ignore the “need to work” urges.

-This should be common sense.
-Vacations aren’t just for your kids… they’re a much-needed break from the stresses of your job too!
+This suggestion should be common sense.
+Vacations aren’t just for your kids; they’re a much-needed break from the stresses of your job too!
 However, they’re something that I undervalued for a long time.
 In the last year, I’ve started spending a lot of time traveling.
 Ok, maybe I cheat a little… most of my travel is to WordCamps, so it’s still business related, but the fact is when I’m traveling I’m not confining myself to a computer screen all day.
-Pulling the proverbial plug, even for a relatively short period of time, has the amazing ability to recharge you.
+Pulling the proverbial plug, even for a relatively short period, has the fantastic ability to recharge you.
 So do it!

 Eat Right… or at Least Better

-So there’s my secrets to preventing burnout.
-Granted, it’s not a perfect system… but maybe there’s no such thing as a “perfect” system.
+So there are my secrets to preventing burnout.
+Granted, it’s not a perfect system, but maybe there’s no such thing as a “perfect” system.
 However, on the whole, it’s had a remarkably positive impact on my work and, by extension, home lives.
-Of course, every once in a while I still hit the proverbial brick wall, so as a little bonus, here’s my solutions for getting back on track.
+Of course, every once in a while I still hit the proverbial brick wall, so as a little bonus, here are my solutions for getting back on track.

 Do a Crossword Puzzle